 To further validate our findings, in \autoref{tab:wikivideo-results}, we summarize the effectiveness of the multimodal retrieval and generation systems on the WikiVideo video retrieval and article generation task~\cite{martin2025wikivideoarticlegenerationmultiple}.
 The 10 retrieval combinations offer a variety of retrieval quality and variance in both human- and claim-based relevance evaluation.
 Because of the computational cost of multimodal RAG systems, we study only one representative video RAG system using all 10 retrieval stacks.
 In Table~\ref{tab:wikivideo-results}, the 10 retrieval stacks exhibit a wide range of retrieval effectiveness on both an external collection (MultiVent 2.0) and the same collection (WikiVideo) as the generation task.

-In \autoref{tab:wikivideo-correlation}, we perform a system-level analysis on the Pearson correlation coefficient of MiRAGE's Information Precision (InfoP, measuring factuality) and Information Recall (InfoR, measuring coverage) and retrieval effectiveness.
-Overall, we observe a strong correlation between the factuality of a generation system and retrieval performance instead of information coverage.
-As shown in \citet{martin2025wikivideoarticlegenerationmultiple}, multimodal language models are often overfitted on parametric knowledge, resulting in a high tendency in leveraging the parametric knowledge for responding to user queries instead of investigating retrieved materials, similar to the effect of LangGraph in the text RAG analysis.
-Since topics in WikiVideo are prominent events from 2015 to 2023, information on these events is almost certainly part of the pretraining data.
-The purpose of retrieval, in this case, becomes verifying the parametric knowledge for improving the factuality of the generation instead of coverage.
-Such intuition aligns with our observation in Table~\ref{tab:wikivideo-correlation}.
-Nevertheless, retrieval effectiveness is still a strong indicator for the quality of the generation responses.
+In \autoref{tab:wikivideo-correlation}, we do a system-level study on the Pearson correlation of MiRAGE's Information Precision (InfoP, for factuality) and Information Recall (InfoR, for coverage) with retrieval quality.
+Overall, we see a strong link between the factuality of a system and retrieval performance, not information coverage.
+As shown in \citet{martin2025wikivideoarticlegenerationmultiple}, multimodal language models often overfit on stored knowledge, leading them to rely on it when answering queries rather than using retrieved content, much like LangGraph in the text RAG study.
+Since WikiVideo topics are major events from 2015 to 2023, data on these events is almost surely part of the pretraining corpus.
+Retrieval, in this case, serves to verify stored knowledge to boost factuality rather than coverage.
+This aligns with what we see in Table~\ref{tab:wikivideo-correlation}.
+Still, retrieval quality remains a strong signal for the quality of generated responses.

 Overall, to directly answer our RQ5: \textbf{Do these relationships hold in multimodal RAG?} Yes, with the strong positive correlation between factuality and retrieval effectiveness.
 We expect that when evaluating multimodal RAG benchmarks that actually require gathering information from the collection (which, to our knowledge, does not exist yet), information coverage would again correlate with the retrieval information coverage.